Lichuan1114/health-exam-checker/README.md

 ```

 ## 🛠 How It Works
+1. Determines the location and state using command-line arguments, saved data, or manual input.
-1. Opens the health exam booking website using Selenium
+2. Opens the health exam booking website using Selenium
-2. Searches for availability in the specified location & state
+3. Searches for availability in the specified location & state
-3. Extracts available slots and formats them
+4. Extracts available slots and formats them
-4. Sends a Telegram notification with the results
+5. Sends a Telegram notification with the results

 ## 📜 License
 This project is open-source under the MIT License.